OSeMOSYS/osemosys_global/docs/advanced-functionality.md

 At this point, there will be a folder called `results/<scenario>/data/` that holds all template data for the scenario.
-Find the csv file `SpecifiedAnnualDemand.csv` and chnage the values in the `VALUE` column.
+Find the csv file `SpecifiedAnnualDemand.csv` and change the values in the `VALUE` column.
 This can be done for any parameter, not just SpecifiedAnnualDemand.

 :::{warning}